Marion County Utilities Update

 Is your parcel required to connect to an area Marion County Utilities pipeline?

-Important information that may affect your costs and cause project delays found here.
+Important information that may affect your costs and cause project delays can be found here.